Who Was Jimi Hendrix?

 His final album as part of the Jimi Hendrix Experience, Electric Ladyland (1968), featured the hit "All Along the Watchtower," which was written by Bob Dylan.
 The band continued to tour until it split up in 1969.

-In 1969, Hendrix performed at another legendary musical event: the Woodstock Festival.
-Hendrix, the last performer to appear in the three-day-plus festival, opened his set with a rock rendition of "The Star-Spangled Banner" that amazed the crowds and demonstrated his considerable talents as a musician.
+In 1969, Hendrix performed at another legendary musical event: the Woodstock Music Festival.
+Hendrix, the last performer to appear in the three-day-plus festival, played a rock rendition of "The Star-Spangled Banner" that amazed the crowds and demonstrated his considerable talents as a musician.

 Also an accomplished songwriter and producer by this time, Hendrix had his own recording studio, Electric Lady, in which he worked with different performers to try out new songs and sounds.